 My PhD research, which focuses on "rhinitis in athletes," has been recognized through numerous academic prizes and awards.
 During the COVID-19 pandemic, I was one of the first researchers worldwide to describe the loss of smell in patients and was a prominent figure in the tracheostomy service.
 I led the service and published numerous articles describing the results and standards of care, demonstrating my dedication to providing the highest level of care to my patients.

-My background as a former professional triathlete has instilled in me a passion for perfectionism and taught me a principle of fair play.
-These personal attributes were reflected in Fair Play prize awarded by the Olympic Committee.
+As a former professional triathlete, I bring a unique perspective to my work, characterized by a passion for perfectionism and a commitment to fair play.
+These attributes were reflected in the Fair Play Prize awarded by the Olympic Committee.